Get your FREE Equity Release Quote

-- If it’s a possibility for you, you can repay the interest monthly, and prevent your loan increase to increase.
+- If it’s a possibility for you, you can repay the interest monthly, and keep your overall balance low.

-However, it’s not the same with all equity release plans and with all equity release providers.
+However, it’s not the same with all equity release plans and all equity release providers.
 It’s important for you to consult a professional financial adviser to discuss it with you.
-You have to know everything about it before you take out a plan, just to be safe.
+It’s imperative to know everything you can about equity release before you take out a plan.

 Do I Need to Pay Tax on Equity Release?

-As we’ve mentioned before, equity release is releasing tax-free cash from your property or house.
+As we’ve mentioned before, equity release is generally tax-free.
 It’s classified as a loan, not a type of income.
 So, no matter which product you choose, it’s tax-free.
-So, you won’t have to add that to your total costs.
+So, you won’t have to add Tax costs to the list of equity release costs.

 What does this mean for you?

-Depending on how you work with the released equity money and how you invest it, you may be charged some tax.
-But releasing your funds won’t require you to pay tax.
+Depending on what you do with the released equity money and how you invest it, you may be charged some tax.
+But releasing your funds alone won’t create an obligation to pay Tax.

-Say you gift the equity release to someone in your family.
+Say you gift the equity release funds to someone in your family.
 You might have to pay Inheritance Tax.
-Therefore, consider other tax implications that may happen in the future before you do anything with your equity release cash.
+Therefore, consider all tax implications before you release equity from your home.